ICCB-Cologne/CNSistent/README.md

 * `coverage`: Calculates the proportion of genome with assigned (not NaN) CN values.
 * `ploidy`: Calculates the proportion of genome with aneuploid CN values (different from 2 or 1 for male sex chroms).
-* `signatures`: Calculates the signatures related statistics - currently it only calculates breakpoints per sample/chromosome.
+* `breakage`: Calculates the signatures related statistics - currently it only calculates breakpoints per sample/chromosome.

 ### Display